postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 http://pricey-trilby.glitch.me/customer?id=3
 ```

-Alternatively, a request body that accesses a variable by wrapping its reference in double-qoutes:
+Alternatively, you cou;d have a request body that accesses a variable by wrapping its reference in double-qoutes:

 ```
 { "customer_id" : "{{cust_id}}" }